VCityTeam/pySunlight-docker/README.md

 Explanation for START_DATE and END_DATE :
    They are a deprecated time format, that was introduced in 3DUSE.
 The time is represented in Hours since 1975-01-01T00:00, so 403224 translates to 2016-01-01T00:00 in ISO time format.
 It is recommended that you use *TIMESTAMP* as the format is standardised and human readable.

-The format is CSV by defaul and should be left as is, the 3DTIles export is *broken and deprecated*.
+The format is CSV by default and should be left as is, the 3DTIles export is *broken and deprecated*.

 #### Windows specific prerequisite